-Time Management Sheet
+Time Management for Nurses

-A time management sheet may have spaces for lab work, new orders, medication times, and other important information that a nurse needs to remember throughout the day.
+A time management sheet may have spaces for lab work, new orders, medication times and other important information that a nurse needs to remember throughout the day.
 Ask more experienced nurses for blank copies of their sheets and use them for a few days.
 Once you have an idea of what works and does not work for you, sit down with a word processor or spreadsheet program and make a flowchart of your own that organises all the important information you need on each patient for the shift.

 It takes a trial and error process to get a sheet that works right for you, but once you find the right combination, your days will run a lot smoother.

 When you start your shift, you will have a list of tasks that you need to do, and those tasks probably have a ranking in your head telling you which is the most important.